Every file, every place, every time

 Our encryption technology removes the human element, making protection an inherent and invisible part of the Data.

-Can the encryption software provide 100% protection?
+Is the encryption software really designed to provide 100% protection?

 Full Disk Encryption (FDE or sometimes volume encryption) that protects “mission-critical” or “sensitive” files sounds powerful but the reality is, it only protects Data on a dormant system (please see the FAQs below on the distinction between FDE and File Level Encryption or FLE).
 To us, security is either 100% or 0% and our FLE is really 100% for every file, every place, and every time.